moiseshiraldo/django-post-checkout-rollback/README.md

 ## Limitations

-*In this house we obey the laws of thermodynamics*.
+1. *In this house we obey the laws of thermodynamics*.
 Specially the second one.
 That means migrations should only move forwards along with the commit history.
 The script won't work on branches that don't obey this principle (you'll get a warning message).

+2. The script will skip the rollback process if it encounters a detached HEAD after the checkout (e.g. a branch rebase or a remote branch checkout).